 David: Can you explain that?

 Dr. Benninger: Picking out 2 or 3 behaviors that you want your teen to work on, using the rewards that Alan is talking about on a daily basis.
-This is important because ADHD teens need much more structure and accountability than non ADHD teens.
+This is important because ADHD teens need much more structure and accountability than non-ADHD teens.

 Dr. Graham: Financial incentives can work too.
 Your teen can earn money for desired behavior.

-Dr. Benninger: It is important to let the teen help select a list or menu of rewards that helps keep them interested.
+Dr. Benninger: It is important to let the teen help select a list or menu of rewards that help keep them interested.
 Money, movies, driving screen time, time with friends can all be incentives.